Overcoming the order barrier two in splitting methods when applied to semilinear parabolic problems with non-periodic boundary conditions: Framework on analytic semigroups

 for some $C>0$ independent on $\tau >0$ assumed small enough.
 Throughout this article we denote by $C$ a positive constant independent on $\tau$ and $n$ but not necessarly the same at different passages.

-We assume the source function $f=f(u(x,t))$ to be twice continously differentiable in a neighbourhood $U \subset H^2(\Om)$ of the exact solution $u$ of~\eqref{pde}, $f \in C^2(U,H^2(\Om))$.
-Additionally we consider heterogeneous, continously differentiable boundary conditions $b \in C^1([0,T],H^2(\partial \Om))$.
+We assume the source function to be twice continuously differentiable in a neighbourhood $U \subset~H^2(\Om)$ of the exact solution $u$ of~\eqref{pde}, $f \in C^2(U,H^2(\Om))$, that includes the case $f=f(x)$, which is considered in the convergence analyis, or a Nemytskii operator $f=f(x,u(x,t))$.
+Additionally, we consider heterogeneous, continuously differentiable boundary conditions $b \in C^1([0,T],H^2(\partial \Om))$.
 In this case, it is convenient for the analysis to reformulate problem~\eqref{pde}, such that we obtain an equation with zero boundary conditions.
-We follow the construction made in \cite{Ein15}.
+We follow the construction made in \cite{Ber20,Ein16}.
 Let $z \in C^1([0,T],H^2(\Om))$ with boundary conditions $Bz=b$ on $\partial\Om$ and initial condition $z(0)=z_0$.
 Define $\wt{u}=u-z$ which satisfies

 We emphasize that this lifting methodology, which allows to come back to a problem with homogenous boundary conditions, is only used for the analysis, not for implementations.
 We define the linear operator $A$ with homogenous boundary conditions $Bu=0$ as